These 10 ideas for urban gardening in small spaces will greenify your life, no matter where you live!

-Potted plants are fine and well, but those plastic containers they come in are a bit depressing.
-Solve the problem by either painting them all white with a non-toxic paint; repotting them into ceramic containers, or even better yet, upcycling some unused tea tins, like these, to form the perfect shabby chic herb garden.
+Potted plants are fine and well for urban gardening in small spaces.
+But those plastic containers they come in can be a bit depressing.
+Solve the problem by either painting them all white, such as the pots below, with a non-toxic paint.
+White, black or gold look especially elegant.

 7. Awash in Beauty: Bathtub Planters

 Larger than most store-bought ceramic pots, it allows you to make your balcony all the greener with more space for planting.
+This also looks more attractive than a bunch of random, non-matching pots.
 Just don’t forget to drill in the draining holes at the bottom!

 8. Get the Hang of String Gardens

-This unique planter quickly and easily grows delicious food for you, right there on your patio, deck or balcony and makes gardening so much easier and cleaner when you can water, trim, feed and harvest while standing up.
+These unique planters quickly and easily grows delicious food for you, right there on your patio, deck or balcony and makes gardening so much easier and cleaner when you can water, trim, feed and harvest while standing up.

 This is a great hanging container gardening solution for fresh food lovers who live in apartments and flats, or for anyone who has limited yard space or just wants to eliminate the hassles of traditional gardening.
 They can also be used indoors or outside, and of course, you can also grow flowers or succulents in these.